 Robert’s Rebellion: 5 Key Things To Know About The War That Changed Everything On ‘GoT’

 Robert’s Rebellion was built on a lie.
-Robert Baratheon ignited a war over Lyanna Stark, which led to tragic deaths and Robert sitting on the Iron Throne.
-Here’s a recap of the event that shaped the course of ‘Game of Thrones.’
+Robert Baratheon ignited a war over Lyanna Stark, which led to major deaths and Robert sitting on the Iron Throne.
+Here’s a recap of the event that shaped the course of the show!

 1. Robert’s Rebellion started after Rhaegar Targaryen & Lyanna Stark ran off together.
 Robert Baratheon, who was betrothed to Lyanna, believed that Rhaegar had kidnapped her.
 However, Rhaegar and Lyanna were actually in love, as we saw in the season 7 finale.
 They got married in a secret ceremony and Lyanna eventually had a son, Aegon Targaryen/Jon Snow.
 House Baratheon and House Stark decided to rally against what they thought Rhaegar did, which led to tragedy.